thomasglenngit/faceclone/faceclone/React_README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Build a React Application: PLAN

+Step 1: Break the UI into a Component Hierarchy.
+Each component = Parent, Child, Sibling

+Step 2: Build a Static Version in REACT.

+Step 3: Identify the Minimal (but complete) representation of UI state

+Step 4: Identify where your State should live.

+Step 5: Add Inverse Data Flow : Let’s think about what we want to happen.
+We want to make sure that whenever the user changes the form, we update the state to reflect the user input.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`